Summarizing Strategies

 Teaching Summarizing Strategies

-• Fold the paper in half.
+• Fold the paper.

 Strategy #6 – Jigsaw Reading